-NWS [17] and RPS [1] are tools for gathering and analyzing resource demand and supply.
-Dinda [3] presents a comprehensive overview of prediction using linear time series models.
-A number of studies (Qiao [13], Sang [14], Wolski [18]) have demonstrated that: (1) resources have good predictability and (2) when resources are predictable, inexpensive models with autoregressive (AR) components work just as well as more complex schemes.
-Qiao et al [13] conjecture that resource prediction can be done online, using software running on routers or compute servers.
-Gurun et al designed a lightweight version of NWS called NWSLite suitable for mobile and pervasive devices [6].
+NWS [16] and RPS [1] are tools for gathering and analyzing available resource information.
+[3] presents a comprehensive overview of linear time series models used in prediction.
+Using tools such as NWS and RPS, studies in [13][14][17] have demonstrated that: (1) resources have good predictability and (2) when resources are predictable, relatively inexpensive linear models with autoregressive (AR) components work as well as other more complex predictors.
+It is conjectured, e.g. in [13], that resource prediction can be done online, using software running on routers.

-Anticipatory configuration is similar to online stochastic combinatorial optimization (OSCU) problems such as packet routing and vehicle dispatch ([2][6]).
+Anticipatory configuration is similar to online stochastic combinatorial optimization (OSCU) problems such as package routing and vehicle dispatch ([2][6]).
 While the problem domains are different, each dynamic configuration algorithm has an analog in OSCU.
 The Reactive, Perfect, and Expectation algorithms in dynamic configuration are respectively called Local, Offline, and Expectation in OSCU.